nebrius/twitter-replies-parser/README.md

 Once you've configured everything, run this app with `npm start` and then open your browser to [http://localhost:8080](http://localhost:8080).
 Enjoy!

+**Note:** Twitter doesn't have any APIs to _directly_ fetch the replies to a tweet, so this app uses an algorithm to try and find as many replies as it can.
+It is highly accurate, but not 100% accurate.
+Notably, it fails to pick up replies to tweets where the person replying excludes the author of the original tweet in the "reply-to" section.

 ## License

 MIT License